Creating otherworldly fictions, games, and artifacts here in the Arizona desert.

 Creativity is work at play.

 Design – Game design, publication design, and identity design.
-In general, Art Direction is my day job, which means managing projects, working with other designers, and partnering with external resources.
+In general, art direction is my day job, which means managing projects, working with other designers, and partnering with external resources.
 I read a lot, attend local events, and stay involved with our local AIGA chapter.
+In my mind, design is about defining intent and working towards an objective in a creative way.

 Fiction – I've been passionate about writing for a long time.
 I write poetry, short stories, and longer narratives too.
 All of the personal projects I create are grounded in storytelling.
-Fiction is make believe, but it holds the potential to clarify our reality.
+Yes, fiction is make believe, but it’s powerful in its ability to clarify our reality.
 And that intrigues me.

 Printmaking – I'm in the earlier stages of growing a body of work in this area.
 I view developing new skills as experiments.
 I worry less about being correct and keep my focus on learning first, allowing for failures, mishaps, and "happy accidents" along the way.
 After that, success is all about practice!